Terms and Conditions

 - Customer Confidential Information that is required to be disclosed by law, or by a governmental authority, stock exchange or regulatory body.

-- persistently breaches the terms of the Agreement (irrespective of whether such breaches collectively constitute a material breach).
+- persistently breaches the terms of the Agreement (irrespective of whether such breaches collectively constitute a material breach); or

-The Customer may terminate the Agreement at any time by giving written notice of termination to the provider, or following the account closure procedure outlined on the Provider’s website.
+14.2.
+The Customer may terminate the Agreement at any time by giving written notice of termination to the Provider, or by following the account closure procedure outlined on the Platform or the Provider’s website.
 Such termination will become effective on the 7th day (or such earlier date as the Provider may specify) following the Provider's receipt of the termination notice or the Customer's completion of the account closure procedure.

+15.1.
 Upon termination of the Agreement, all the provisions of the Agreement will cease to have effect, save that the following provisions of the Agreement will survive and continue to have effect (in accordance with their terms or otherwise indefinitely): Clauses 1, 4.8, 6.6 to 6.8, 10, 11, 13, 15 and 18.